edgedb/easy-edgedb/chapter14/index.md

 A lot of characters are starting to die now, so let's think about that.
 We could come up with a method to see who is alive and who is dead, depending on a `cal::local_date`.
 First let's take a look at the `Person` objects we have so far.
 We can easily count them with `SELECT count(Person)`, which gives `{23}`.

-There is also a function called [`enumerate()`](https://www.edgedb.com/docs/edgeql/funcops/set#function::std::enumerate) that gives tuples of the index and the set that we give it.
+There is also a function called {eql:func}`docs:std::enumerate` that gives tuples of the index and the set that we give it.
 We'll use this to compare to our `count()` function to make sure that our number is right.

 First a simple example of how to use `enumerate()`: